Gator-PASE/gator-pase.github.io/content/event/spring-2023-speaker1/index.md

   postcode: '32611'
   country: United States

-summary: Let's talk about hidden curriculum in engineering.
+summary: Let's talk about hidden curriculum in engineering!
 abstract: 'Join PASE for an informal conversation about the systemic and structural messaging that impacts the educational experiences of engineering students.'

 # Talk start and end times.